joyjophin/sketchAssetExporter/README.md

 * cmd + alt + a

-You can use this shortcut and continously keep adding your assets to a particular location as it will store your initially selected file path.
+Note: You can use this shortcut and continously keep adding your assets to a particular location as it will store your initially selected file path.

 ## Credits
 This plugin is based on [Ozzik's] project [Slicer].
-I needed a quick & easy way to export assets of iOS & Android platforms and provide it to the dev-team that's the reason I made use of his existing slicing & exporting layers.
-Pls check out his project if you need more flexibility & features.
+I needed a quick & easy way to export assets of iOS & Android platforms and provide it to the dev-team that's the reason I made use of his existing project code of slicing & exporting layers.
+Pls check out his project if you need a plugin with more flexibility & features.

 [Slicer]:https://github.com/ozzik/slicer